quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/029---Understanding-Distributed-Systems-2021-Roberto-Vitillo--/0uds2_part17_Leaderless_repl.md

 ---

 #### Edge Cases in Leaderless Replication
-Even if \( W + R > N \), edge cases can still lead to inconsistent states, particularly when not all replicas successfully receive the writes.
+Even if $W + R > N$, edge cases can still lead to inconsistent states, particularly when not all replicas successfully receive the writes.

 :p What are some edge cases in leaderless replication?
 ??x
 Edge cases in leaderless replication include situations where a write operation succeeds on fewer than W replicas and fails on others.
-This can leave replicas in an inconsistent state despite \( W + R > N \).
+This can leave replicas in an inconsistent state despite $W + R > N$.

-For example, if a client sends a write request but only \( W - 1 \) replicas successfully acknowledge it, the remaining replica might not have the latest data.
+For example, if a client sends a write request but only $W - 1$ replicas successfully acknowledge it, the remaining replica might not have the latest data.
 This inconsistency persists unless additional mechanisms handle such cases. x??

 ---